RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-28-an-environment-of-respect-2nd-iteration.markdown

 ###Verbose and Draconian?
 Not Here.
 Some of the advice seemed to point toward a more verbose and draconian code of conduct, like the ones suggested by a few people last week.
 Not good.
 If we have a code, it's better to avoid the threatening tone.
 WindyCityRails is a community of colleagues who treat each other with respect.
 Colleagues don't threaten each other.

 Fortunately, one member of our team found a code that works.
 Every member of the community is treated like an independent-thinking adult who respects the rights of others.
-The rules are clear, and the threatening tone is gone.
+Expectations are clear, and the threatening tone is gone.

 ###Ruby DCamp: Thanks
 [Evan Light](http://twitter.com/elight) wrote the original version of this code of conduct for [Ruby DCamp](http://rubydcamp.org/).
 When asked for permission to use his work for WindyCityRails, Evan responded with an enthusiastic _yes_.
 Thanks Evan!